Serie „Earth Top View“

 Art project on the “2024 motto”

 First, I made two designs of a tree: one painted with oil pastels on a black background, the other on white paper.
 Instead of creating an acrylic painting using various materials, such as tree bark and real leaves, I decided to create a digital work of art.
 To do this, I digitized one of the painted works, used the vectorization function for this graphic, and then designed the tree's fruits on the computer.
-In collaboration with graphic designer Jutta Gaenshirt, I developed additional graphic elements, such as the three words in the image and the text on the left.
+In collaboration with graphic designer Jutta Gaenshirt Graphic elements such as the 3 words in the picture and the text on the left were developed.

 The painting was then "ceremoniously unveiled" at a community retreat in the summer, and in a workshop, some participants attempted to paint a similar picture.
 The painting is now available on 1m x 1m canvas and in many other formats, and soon also on a porcelain mug.